Giannis Antetokounmpo: Senior national team

-From 2014 to 2022, Antetokounmpo played with the senior men's Greek national team in 29 official games, in major FIBA tournaments.
-In those specific games, he has scored a total of 560 points, for a scoring average of 19.3 points per game.
-In all senior national team games played, including prep games, which are included in the official stats of national team players, Antetokounmpo has played in a total of 59 games with Greece.
-In those games, he scored a total of 870 points, for a scoring average of 14.8 points per game.
+From 2014 to 2025, Antetokounmpo played with the senior men's Greek national team in 44 official games, in major FIBA tournaments.
+In those specific games, he has scored a total of 902 points, for a scoring average of 20.5 points per game.

 Player profile

 Standing 6 ft 11 in tall and weighing 243 lbs, Antetokounmpo is officially listed as a forward and sometimes described as a point forward, but has been deployed across all five positions.
 Highly athletic and versatile, Antetokounmpo is often recognized as one of the best all-around players in the NBA, and many analysts have declared him "positionless" and as embodying the future of the league.

 Offense

 By the 2016–17 season, Antetokounmpo had established himself as one of the league's most devastating slashers and transition scorers.
 His rare combination of size and speed frequently enables him to cross half a court in a single dribble and blowing past multiple defenders.
 A 2017 analysis conducted by Stats SportVU at the behest of FiveThirtyEight showed that Antetokounmpo was able to cover slightly more than 15 feet off a single dribble when driving to the basket, 5 feet further than the average player in the league.
 In addition, Antetokounmpo has developed his own version of the Euro step, described by Jordan Brenner of ESPN.com as "the final phase of the move's evolution", which allows him to directly attack the rim from the three-point arc in a move that "renders the area between the top of the key and the basket all but undefendable".

 However, Antetokounmpo has been criticized for his lack of a reliable jump shot, having shot above 31% from three-point range just once in his career.
 Antetokounmpo's jumper has been exploited by other teams.
 Most famously, the Toronto Raptors built a 'wall' of lengthy, adept defenders to neutralise Antetokounmpo's paint dominance in their 2019 Conference Finals victory.
-As a result, Antetokounmpo increased his jump-shooting output, averaging a career-high 4.4 three-point goals attempted and 1.4 made per game in 2019–20.
+As a result, Antetokounmpo increased his jump-shooting output, averaging a career-high 4.7 three-point goals attempted and 1.4 made per game in 2019–20.

 Antetokounmpo has also received attention for his playmaking skills.
 Despite not being the primary ball handler of the Bucks, he has largely orchestrated the team's offense.
 During the 2019–20 season, Antetokounmpo was responsible (through assisting and personally scoring) for 57.8% of the points the Bucks scored while he was on the floor, one of the highest rates in the league.
-He averaged nearly 6 assists per game during both the 2018–19 and 2019–20 seasons.
+He averaged 6.5 assists per game during both the 2023–24 and 2024–25 seasons.